projectodd/openwhisk-openshift/README.md

 Allow some time for the components to cleanly shutdown and rediscover themselves, of course.
 And while you're waiting, consider coming up with some good unit tests instead. ;)

+And if you wish to publish your changes to DockerHub's projectodd
+organization:

+    COMMIT=$(git rev-parse HEAD | cut -c 1-7)
+    ./gradlew distDocker -PdockerImagePrefix=projectodd -PdockerImageTag=$COMMIT -PdockerRegistry=docker.io

 ## Shutdown